Courtesy Motorhomes of Texas

 At 175 F, fluid will last about 120,000 to 140,000 miles (discounting the contamination factor).
 Its life expectancy decreases almost exponentially with increased heat!
 At 200 F the breakdown occurs at around 60,000 to 70,000 miles.
 As you can see, an increase of only 25 degrees can cut the life almost in half.
-Now see below the increase versus the fluid life:
+Below is the increase versus the fluid life:

 Short periods of time at higher temperatures also take their toll, but trying to calculate exactly when you should change the fluid has to be done on an individual basis.
 If you pull a toad and drive in the hills or mountains, you need to service more often.
 Most high-end motorhomes have transmission coolers and many have temperature gauges.
 If you don’t have these two items, it might be beneficial to have them installed.